AlessandroBudroni/BCH-C/BCH_codes/README.md

  * Recent modification: Creation of two functions to encode/decode 128-bit messages.

  $ make

  $ make test

- The test perform the correction and the detection of random 128-bit messages.
+ The test perform the following thest on random 128-bit messages:
+ - correct up to 4 errors
+ - detect more than 4 errors